Beginner Breathwork Anxiety: 2025 Calming Guide

 3. Repeat: Aim for 5-6 breaths per minute for 3-5 minutes.

-Benefits: Balances heart rate, eases anxiety, enhances calm.
+Benefits: May help balance heart rate, ease anxiety, and enhance calm.

-Why it works: Steady rhythm optimizes heart rate variability, promoting emotional balance.
+Why it works: A steady rhythm may support heart rate variability (HRV), which is associated with emotional balance.

 5. Alternate Nostril Breathing for Balance

-This calming technique balances your mind, perfect for beginner breathwork anxiety before high-pressure situations like exams.
+This calming technique is helpful before high-pressure situations like exams.

 How to do it: